Taliban near gates of Kabul as embassies prepare for evacuations

 The Pentagon said 3,000 US troops would be deployed to Kabul within the next 24 to 48 hours, underscoring they would not be used to launch attacks against the Taliban.

-The conflict has escalated dramatically since May, when US-led forces began the final stage of their troop withdrawal.
+Other nations, including Denmark, Norway, and Germany, announced their Kabul embassies would be temporarily shuttered or operations reduced due to security concerns.

-After months of taking what were considered less strategically important rural areas, the Taliban zeroed in on the cities.
+Helicopters flitted back and forth between the airport and the sprawling US diplomatic compound in Kabul's heavily fortified green zone -- 46 years after choppers evacuated Americans from Saigon, signaling the end of the Vietnam War.

-The insurgents have taken over more than a dozen provincial capitals in the past week and encircled the biggest city in the north, the traditional anti-Taliban bastion of Mazar-i-Sharif, which is now one of the few holdouts remaining.
+The insurgents have taken over more than half the nation's provincial capitals in the past week and encircled the biggest city in the north, the traditional anti-Taliban bastion of Mazar-i-Sharif, which is now one of the few holdouts remaining.

 In Kandahar, resident Abdul Nafi told AFP the city was calm after the government forces pulled out early Friday.